-On 12 March 2015, the Governing Council of the European Central Bank adopted a Guideline laying down the principles of a Eurosystem Ethics Framework (ECB/2015/11).
-The national central banks shall take the necessary measures to implement the Guideline.
+On 2 October 2021, the Governing Council of the European Central Bank (ECB) adopted a revised Guideline (EU) 2021/2253 of the European Central Bank laying down the principles of the Eurosystem Ethics Framework (ECB/2021/49, recast) (hereinafter ECB Guideline).
+National central banks (NCBs) of the Eurosystem are advised to take necessary measures to implement and comply with the ECB Guideline.

 1 General principles

 1.1 Independence and avoiding conflicts of interest

 An official should act honestly, independently, impartially, honourably and without using their position seeking personal gain.
 An official should avoid all forms of inappropriate behaviour and harassment.

 An official is expected to refrain from any activity that could be seen as creating a conflict of interest with respect to the Bank of Finland and the conduct of the official’s duties.
 If a conflict of interest arises, the official must notify their supervisor or the Head of Legal Affairs without delay.